fauzan-radji/json-modelizer/DOCS.md

 Contact.belongsTo(User);
 ```

-The `hasOne`, `hasMany`, and `belongsTo` methods takes only one parameter, which is the related model class.
+The `hasOne`, `hasMany`, `belongsTo`, and `belongsToMany` methods takes only one parameter, which is the related model class.
 Each of these methods returns a `Relationship` instance, which can be used to define additional properties for the relationship (see [Relationships > Methods](#methods-2)).
-The `hasOne` and `hasMany` methods are used to define the relationship from the model that owns the foreign key, while the `belongsTo` method is used to define the relationship from the model that contains the foreign key.
+The `hasOne` and `hasMany` methods are used to define the relationship from the model that owns the foreign key, while the `belongsTo` and `belongsToMany` methods are used to define the relationship from the model that contains the foreign key.

 #### Methods